 earn their bachelor’s degrees, which finally led us to this day full of pride.
 Becoming a graduate is not the end of the dream.
 In fact, this marks the beginning of our first step toward pursuing other dreams.
 Believe me, if you can dream it, I believe you will, and surely, you’ll make it come true,” he explained.

-He also conveyed a message about the significance of dreams and blessings in the educational journey.
+He also conveyed the significance of dreams and blessings in the educational journey.
 He described that dreams are a force that drives a person’s steps from within, while blessings in various forms guide the journey from the outside.
 He quoted a saying from his homeland, ‘Kabarakatina tana Wolio,’ a prayer often taught by parents and teachers to be recited when facing something important.
-This expression means relying on blessings so that God Almighty will open the path of life.
+This expression means relying on God Almighty’s blessings so that He will open the path of life.
 For him, this philosophy serves as a constant reminder that every step a person takes always rests on blessings.

 “And at this moment, all of us who are present are clear evidence of those blessings.
 Thank you, my late mother, up there, and my father sitting in the audience,” he said.